fifumain/fifumain/README.md

 There is no limit to perfection.
 This profile will be a ladder on my path to excellence in programming, and you are lucky to watch this road.
 Discipline and motivation are the main guides on this thorny path

- Main skills: Python / Django / PostgreSQL / HTML / CSS
+ Main skills: Python / Django / PostgreSQL / HTML / CSS. <br>

- Additional: SQLite3, GIT, MSOffice, BOOTSTRAP etc.
+ Additional: PostgreSQL / SQLite3 /  GIT / Celery / Redis / Linux / MSOffice / BOOTSTRAP etc.

 - 🌱 I’m currently learning Docker/HTML+CSS